Skip to main content

 Do you work with other professionals on the matter?

 Yes.
-Real estate disputes often require coordination with title professionals, surveyors, brokers, or project teams depending on the issue.
+Real estate disputes often need title professionals, surveyors, brokers, or a project team in the mix, depending on the issue.
+Pulling them in early beats discovering a gap late.

 If any of this sounds like your situation